Continual Memorization of Factoids in Language Models: Related Work

 \section{Related Work}

 \paragraph{Continual learning.} Continual learning has been the subject of investigation since early research on connectionist models, which identified \textit{catastrophic forgetting} as a fundamental challenge~\citep{mccloskey1989catastrophic,ratcliff1990connectionist}.
-Many methods have proposed for mitigating forgetting in continual learning.
-The simplest approach involves maintaining a memory of examples from previous tasks and replaying them during subsequent training~\citep[e.g.][]{robins1995catastrophic,chaudhry2019continual,shin2017continual}.
-Other methods involve regularization techniques that preserve important weights~\citep[e.g.][]{kirkpatrick2017overcoming,ke2023continual} or reduce the divergence between model predictions~\citep{li2017learning}.
+Many methods have been proposed for mitigating forgetting in continual learning.
+The simplest approach involves maintaining a memory of examples from previous tasks and replaying them during subsequent training~\citep[e.g.,][]{robins1995catastrophic,chaudhry2019continual,shin2017continual}.
+Other methods involve regularization techniques that preserve important weights~\citep[e.g.,][]{kirkpatrick2017overcoming,ke2023continual} or reduce the divergence between model predictions~\citep{li2017learning}.
 One group of methods project the gradient for a new task to be orthogonal to the gradients from previous tasks, with the aim of reducing interference between tasks~\citep{lopez-paz2017gradient,farajtabar2020orthogonal}.
-Theoretical analyses~\citep{bennani2020generalisation,doan2021theoretical} have established that these gradient projection methods mitigate forgetting in the Neural Tangent Kernel regime~\citep{jacot2018neural}.
 A number of studies have attempted to characterize the relationship between task similarity and forgetting, empirically and theoretically~\citep{ramasesh2021anatomy,lee2021continual,evron2022how}.
-See~\citet{wang2023comprehensive} for a more comprehensive overview.
 In this paper, we restrict the class of approaches to those that do not change model weights, e.g., via regularization.